-When applying for life insurance, it can oftentimes be more difficult to obtain approval for coverage if you have a health condition.
-This is especially the case if your condition can have an effect on your life expectancy.
+It’s even more likely if your condition can have a consequence on your life expectancy.
 This is because life insurance companies are concerned about taking on applicants that could lead to costly – and unprofitable – claims.

-Yet, even if you’ve been turned down for coverage in the past, there is good news.
-We can help you to find the life insurance coverage that you need – even after a pulmonary embolism.
-You just need to know where to look.
+Yet, even if you’ve been turned down for this in the past, there is something good to know here.
+We at InsureNow365 will assist you in finding the insurance coverage that you are wanting – even after a pulmonary embolism.
+Where we help is we can show you exactly where to look.

 What the Life Insurance Underwriters Will Want to Know About Your Condition

-When applying for life insurance after a pulmonary embolism, the underwriters will want to know some specific information regarding your condition – in addition to the basic information that is required on the application for coverage.
-Some of the more in-depth questions that you may be asked about your condition could include the following:
+When making an application for this insurance after a pulmonary embolism, the underwriters are going to want to know some specific info regarding your health condition – in addition to the basic information that is required on the request for coverage.
+Some more in-depth questions that you may be asked about your condition could consist of the following:

-- When was your initial diagnosis?
-It is important for the insurance underwriters to know when you were initially diagnosed with your condition.
+- When is the date of your first diagnosis?
+It is important for the insurance underwriters to recognize when you were originally diagnosed with your condition.
 This is because this information will be better able to tell them whether or not your condition is under control.

-- Over the past 12 months, have you experienced any symptoms having to do with your pulmonary embolism?
-The underwriters will also want to know if you have experienced any symptoms having to do with your condition within the past 12 months.
+- In the past 12 months, have you encountered any signs or symptoms having to do with your pulmonary embolism?
+The underwriters will also need to identify if you have felt any symptoms having to do with your condition within the past 12 months.
 Some of the more common symptoms typically include inflammation – primarily on the legs.
 These can indicate the signs of a flare attack.
-If you have experienced any condition related symptoms, you may need to wait and re-apply for life insurance coverage at a later date.
+If you have undergone any situation related symptoms, you may need to wait and re-apply for life insurance coverage at a later date.

 - Do you have a history of other medical conditions that could increase the severity of your pulmonary embolism?
 Certain other health conditions can – and often do – increase the severity of pulmonary embolism.
 Some of these may include myocardial infarction, cerebrovascular accident, varicose veins, and deep vein thrombosis.